 Transforming a Peer Coaching System through the Views of Stakeholders

-The presentation will look at the ways in which a peer coaching (professional development) system has been adjusted over time, primarily via written and oral feedback from participants in the system.
+The presentation looked at the ways in which a peer coaching (professional development) system had been adjusted over time, primarily via written and oral feedback from participants in the system.

 Betsy Dougherty

 A Recipe for Higher Expectations: Integrating Latin American Restaurant Workers

 The presentation centered on a unique program that helps immigrant service-industry workers to learn English so that they better their career prospects and can move up in a given restaurant environment.
 The program goes beyond the English classroom and into the community as well, helping students to become integrated community members.

 Increasing ITA fluency through the use of "Noticing Portfolios"